 You will be making and breaking camp everyday.
 Having your gear organized will make life infinitely easier.
 Pack your clothes and gear in colorful, lightweight packing cubes.

 - 3. Paddle gear or rain suit: Get both tops and bottoms.
 You will put these on when you expect white water and will be glad to stay relatively dry.
-This is especially important in the early morning when you’re cold and the Colorado River water will chill you!
+This is especially important in the early morning when you’re cold and the 50 degree Colorado River water will chill you!

 - 4. Gloves: choose neoprene full fingered gloves for holding onto the raft lines.
 We recommend NRS hydroskin, but size up.

 - 4. Neoprene Water Socks: wear these under your shoes to keep your feet warm and (relatively) dry. (not needed in late spring/summer)

 - 5. Small dry bag: fill with anything you might need during the day – medicine, sunscreen, camera, etc.)